Susseratal/database/README.md

         Created demo file.
 Still doesn't work, but I'm getting there with the docs Demo file now works
-        Added file type cheat sheet with python versions
+        Added file type cheat sheet with python versions Added requriements file which isn't what it looks like.
+It's what the program is required to do.
+Should change I've got the structure and workflow clearer in my head (and on a napkin in the coffee shop I'm sat in) Added calendar.py to learn the calendar system